 *Note that anyone with a bowel condition or other serious medical condition should seek medical help if they have severe diarrhoea.

 Taken when the travel diarrhoea sets in, an anti-sickness treatment such as Avomine will alleviate symptoms and help you avoid becoming dehydrated.

-Diarrhoea can also be treated with a short course of antibiotics; either ciprofloxacin or azithromycin, coupled with the anti-diarrhoeal Loperamide.
+Diarrhoea can also be treated with a short course of antibiotic (azithromycin), coupled with the anti-diarrhoeal Loperamide.

-You can create a small diarrhoea treatment kit to be used if necessary, containing Avomine, Loperamide and a course of either ciproflaxin or azithromycin antibiotic.
+You can create a small diarrhoea treatment kit to be used if necessary, containing Avomine, Loperamide and a course azithromycin antibiotic.
 If diarrhoea strikes, start with Avomine or Loperamide and move on to antibiotics if necessary.

 It is also important to remember that the real danger with diarrhoea is becoming dehydrated.
 If you get diarrhoea you should continue to drink three to four litres of fluid (anything except milk) per day; specialised rehydration fluids are best.

 Also read information on travelling abroad with prescription medicine.